priyasingh1501/Lyfe/client/TESTING.md

-# Testing Guide for Lyfe Frontend
+# Testing Guide for Untangle Frontend

 This document provides comprehensive information about testing the React frontend application.